-In this article we will talk about Google site search, why it was in existence and how it compares to expertrec given that google site search is coming to an end shortly.
-We will also discuss what are the other available options- of course expertrec is not the only option, (we are not going to ask you only to use expertrec) and we will end up with why at expertrec we have a great alternative for your google site search.
+In this article we will talk about Google site search, why it was in existence, and how it compares to expertrec given that google site search is coming to an end shortly.
+We will also discuss what are the other available options- of course, expertrec is not the only option, (we are not going to ask you only to use expertrec) and we will end up with why at expertrec we have a great alternative for your google site search.
 We will answer any questions in the comments section below.

-Why Google site search is a Great tool?
+Why Google site search is a great tool?

-If in case you are reading this article, I’m sure you must have had some experience using google site search.
+If in case you are reading this article, I’m sure you must have had some experience using the google site search.
 This section is just to make sure that we are all starting on the same page.

 No coding: One of the great things about Google site search is that it enables you to add a search engine on your website just by adding a snippet of code to your website.

 Crawler: Google’s crawler will identify data to crawl according to the index. you need not spend time building your own crawler.

 Simplified UI: Once you add the code snippet to your website, it is just a matter of choosing a pre-built layout from your control panel.

 Navigation – When you go to Amazon, you might have found a lot of facets and price sidebars to help drill-down and refine your search results.
 This is not available in Google site search